fosteruk/mzen/README.md

   - Common relations supported
     - hasOne
     - hasMany
+    - hasManyCount (count of the number of matching related documents)
     - belongsToOne
     - belongsToMany (many-to-many using an embedded reference array)
   - Optimised to minimise queries.
 One query per relation.
 Even when populating a collection